arman7rm/KindCare/README.md

 ## 🤝 Acknowledgments

-This project is built with care by [Mohamed Salam](https://github.com/arman7rm)—dedicated to those who care for others.
+This project is built by [Mohamed Salam](https://github.com/arman7rm)—dedicated to those who care for others.
 ---

 ## 📂 How to Use